saud-learning-services/canvas-syllabus-scraper/README.md

 - This script is slow!
 It makes at least one request per course (depending on number of links found)
 - We recommend running this script for specific terms or years (not all courses in accounts)
-- The script is set to run in the TEST environment of canvas (url = "https://ubc.test.instructure.com/") which is 2 weeks behind the PROD canvas instance but otherwise a mirror
+- The script is set to run in the PROD environment of canvas (url = "https://ubc.instructure.com/")
   > _this is set as url in the functon `get_user_inputs()` in the file src/helpers.py_

 ### Inputs Required